JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Researcher
 - [ ] Research software engineer
 - [ ] System administrator
-- [ ] None of the above.
+- [ ] None of the above
 - [ ] Other

 31. IF ACADEMIC: What are your primary fields of study or research?
-Please select all that apply.Please select all that apply.
+Please select all that apply.
 - [ ] Computer science
 - [ ] Mathematics
 - [ ] Statistics